Opera in three acts with spoken dialogue. Running Time 2 hours 3 minutes.

 Scene 2: A road between Oberon’s forest and Baghdad.

-24: Huon and his squire Sherasmin argue about the whole promising to kill the man at the right of the caliph thing but Huon restates his knightly honour code but his thoughts quickly turn to love in an extremely long aria ** which gets two stars for how challenging it is, not however for how good it is.
+24: Huon and his squire Sherasmin argue about the whole promising to kill the man at the right of the caliph thing but Huon restates his knightly honour code but his thoughts quickly turn to love in a long aria **.

 Scene 3: A hall in the palace of the Caliph of Baghdad.